World food prices fall in November to lowest in more than two years

 Cereal prices fell partly because new crops weighed on rice export quotations and export competition drove down maize, FAO said.

-Palm oil prices fell considerably “fuelled by both persisting large inventories in leading exporting countries and the recent contraction in global mineral oil prices,” it said.
+Palm oil prices fell considerably “fueled by both persisting large inventories in leading exporting countries and the recent contraction in global mineral oil prices,” it said.

 Soy and sunflower oil prices weakened due to “abundant supplies across the U.S., the EU and several emerging markets and positive production prospects in the Black Sea region.”